groupdocs-viewer/GroupDocs.Viewer-Docs/java/developer-guide/troubleshooting/how-to-change-max-file-size.md

 hideChildren: False
 toc: True
 ---
 Due to the numerous resources and `.class` files in the JAR file, the `MANIFEST.MF` file has become huge.
-For instance, it iss approximately 19.7 Mb for GroupDocs.Viewer v21.2 and 22.5 Mb for GroupDocs.Viewer v23.7.
+For instance, it is approximately 19.7 Mb for GroupDocs.Viewer v21.2 and 22.5 Mb for GroupDocs.Viewer v23.7.

 That is why you may get errors similar to the one below: